-The Nazi state gave outward impressions of being an orderly, well managed system, run by an efficient government with decisive leadership and clear structures and hierarchies.
-As the SS was finely tuned and well disciplined, so seemed the government and bureaucracy of Nazi Germany.
-In practice, however, this was far from the case.
-The Nazi state was fundamentally disorganised, inevitably shambolic and quite complex.
-There were a myriad of high-ranking individual offices, government departments, ministries, agencies and security forces – but there was no Nazi constitution and no clear framework or division of powers.
-Hitler repeatedly tinkered with the organisation of the state, creating new offices or departments and shifting responsibilities from one to the other – but there seemed to be little method or long-term planning involved in these decisions.
+The Nazi state gave outward impressions of being an orderly, well-managed system of government, with strong leadership and clear structures and hierarchies.
+As the Schutzstaffel (SS) appeared finely tuned and well disciplined, so seemed the government and bureaucracy of Nazi Germany.
+In practice, this was far from the case.
+The Nazi state was complicated, disorganised and shambolic.
+There was a myriad of high-ranking leadership positions, government departments, ministries, agencies and security forces – but there was no Nazi constitution and no clear framework or division of powers.
+Hitler repeatedly tinkered with the organisation and structures of the state, creating new offices or departments and shifting responsibilities from one to the other – but there seemed to be little method or long-term planning involved in these decisions.
 In the end, Nazi government ended up being what one historian described as “polycratic chaos”.

-During his rise to power, Hitler had offered no clear vision about the structure or organisation that a Nazi government might take.
+During his rise to power, Hitler had offered no clear vision of the structure or organisation that a Nazi government might use.
 Once ensconced in power he instead ‘invented’ new departments or positions, to deal with issues as they arose.
 The Nazi state therefore grew and evolved organically and haphazardly, with no blueprint and no real hierarchical backbone.
-Over time it became a hotch potch of bureaucracies, organisations and offices.
-The jurisdictions and responsibilities of these departments were not well defined: in many cases it was unclear exactly who had ultimate responsibility for a given area, so there was often ‘overlap’ or conflict between two or more departments.
+Over time it became a hotchpotch of bureaucracies, organisations and offices.
+The jurisdictions and responsibilities of these departments were not well defined: in many cases, it was unclear exactly who had ultimate responsibility for a given area, so there was often ‘overlap’ or conflict between two or more departments.